atcollab/at/pyat/developers.rst

 ``## New features``.
 It must be filtered to keep only the python changes, ignoring the Matlab ones.
 The tags on each pull request are there to help in this filtering.

-The release notes should start with a paragraph pointing out the main modifications.
+The release notes should start with a ``## Main modifications`` section summarising the important points of the new release.

 They must end with a section pointing out ``## Incompatibilities`` and mentioning the necessary actions before upgrading to this release.